 Common Dog Ear Problems

 - Ear infections: An outer ear infection, also called otitis externa, is one of the most common types of infections seen in dogs.
+In some cases, an external ear infection may spread to the middle and inner ear.
 Ear infections in dogs are commonly caused by bacteria, yeast, ear mites, allergies, excessive hair growth in the inner hair, foreign bodies, and more.
+Dogs with floppy ears, like cocker spaniels and basset hounds, are more prone to ear infections.
 Ear infections should be addressed because untreated infections could result in eventual hearing loss.

 - Ear mites: Although more common in cats, dogs can also have ear mites.
 According to PetMD, mites are behind most ear problems in puppies and young dogs.
 However, they can happen to any dog.
 These microscopic parasites feed on the wax and oils inside your pet’s ears.
 Ear mites often cause a dark, dry, and crumbly debris in the ear, which resemble coffee grounds.